LSST: from Science Drivers to Reference Design and Anticipated Data Products: ANTICIPATED DATA PRODUCTS AND THEIR CHARACTERISTICS

 The observing strategy for the main survey will be optimized for the homogeneity of depth and number of visits.
 In times of good seeing and at low airmass, preference is given to $r$-band and $i$-band observations.
-As often as possible, each field will be observed twice, with visits separated by 15-60 minutes.
+As often as possible, each field will be observed twice, with visits separated by 15--60 minutes.
 This strategy will provide motion vectors to link detections of moving objects in the Solar System, and fine-time sampling for measuring short-period variability.
 The ranking criteria also ensure that the visits to each field are widely distributed in position angle on the sky and rotation angle of the camera in order to minimize systematic effects in galaxy shape determination.

-The universal cadence provides most of LSST's power for detecting Near Earth Objects (NEO) and naturally incorporates the southern half of the ecliptic within its 20,000 square degrees (the northern half lies above the desired airmass limits, $X\la1.5$).
-NEO survey completeness for the smallest bodies ($\sim$140m in diameter, per the Congressional NEO mandate) is greatly enhanced, however, by the addition of a crescent on the sky within 10 degrees of the northern ecliptic (see Fig.~\ref{Fig:rbandSky}).
-Thus, the ``northern Ecliptic proposal'' extends the universal cadence to this region using the $r$ and $i$ filters only, along with more relaxed limits on airmass and seeing.
-Relaxed limits on airmass and seeing are also adopted for $\sim$700 deg$^2$ around the south celestial pole, allowing coverage of the Large and Small Magellanic Clouds.
+The universal cadence provides most of LSST's power for detecting Near Earth Objects (NEO) and Kuiper Belt Objects (KBOs) and naturally incorporates the southern half of the ecliptic within its 18,000 square degrees, with a declination cut of about $\delta = +2^\circ$.
+Additional coverage of a crescent within 10 degrees of the Northern ecliptic plane would sample the full azimuthal distribution of KBOs, crucial for understanding the different dynamical families in which they fall.
+Thus, we plan to extend the universal cadence to this region using the $r$ and $i$ filters only, along with more relaxed limits on airmass and seeing.
+Relaxed limits on airmass and seeing are also adopted for $\sim$700 deg$^2$ around the South Celestial Pole, allowing coverage of the Large and Small Magellanic Clouds (Fig.~\ref{Fig:rbandSky}).

-Finally, the universal cadence proposal excludes observations in a region of 1,000 square degrees around the Galactic Center, where the high stellar density leads to a confusion limit at much brighter magnitudes than those attained in the rest of the survey.
-Within this region, the Galactic Center proposal provides 30 observations in each of the six filters, distributed roughly logarithmically in time (it may not be necessary to use the bluest $u$ and $g$ filters for this heavily extincted region).
+Finally, the universal cadence proposal excludes observations at low Galactic latitudes, where the high stellar density leads to a confusion limit at much brighter magnitudes than those attained in the rest of the survey.
+Within this region, the Galactic plane proposal provides 30 observations in each of the six filters, distributed roughly logarithmically in time (it may not be necessary to use the $u$ and $g$ filters for this heavily extincted region).